chihkanghu/My-Alexa-NVR/README.md

 sudo python app.py

 ### The NVR
-* Make sure that the NVR is within same subnet as your Raspberry Pi.
+* Make sure that the NVR is within the same subnet as your Raspberry Pi.
 * Modify gv_ipaddress, gv_username, gv_password accordingly for the NVR in app.py.

 After above steps, you can start to talk to your Alexa to operate your NVR by saying: